 Additionally, suffering even a mild flare-up can put me out of commission for a week or more.
 And severe exacerbations , especially the ones that land me in the hospital, can result in missing an entire month…or more, of training.
 When that happens, I pretty much have to start all over from scratch….very frustrating to say the least.

 Even on “good” breathing days , any type of prolonged exertion can make my breathing worse, but over the years my body has adapted and Ive learned not to let my breathlessness scare me, control my life or stop me from exercising or doing what I like to do.
 Sure I get frustrated at times, but I take precautions.
 I prepare properly, I pace myself, I try to employ proper breathing techniques and not over-do it, and most important, I never give up!

 *5 mile walk routine , 3 days per week as above, with the addition of a 5 mile tempo walk on one of those days.

 *Long slow distance walk, (LSD) one day per week.
 Alternating a high mileage walk one week , with a slightly lower mileage recovery walk the next week.

 *Rest days, 2 per week.
 Usually the day before the LSD and the day after.

 I encourage everyone out there who is considering walking a half or full marathon, to use the above walking schedule as a general guideline.
 If you stick to the plan, you WILL finish your marathon.
-If it worked for me, it can work for you.
-And if you’re interested in the sport of Racewalking, I highly recommend Dave Mc Govern’s racewalking clinics Good luck!
+If it worked for me, it can certainly work for you.
+And if you’re interested in the Olympic sport of Racewalking, I highly recommend you check out Dave Mc Govern’s racewalking clinics Good luck!